 Where can I get treatment for sarcomatoid cell mesothelioma?

-You can get sarcomatoid mesothelioma treatment from a mesothelioma specialist at a top treatment center.
-This cell type is more challenging to treat and requires an expert.
-Mesothelioma specialists work at the best cancer centers, which are often located in major metropolitan areas throughout the country.
+You can get treatment for sarcomatoid mesothelioma from a specialist at a top center.
+This type is harder to treat and needs an expert.
+Specialists work at the best cancer centers, usually in major cities.

 Can sarcomatoid mesothelioma be prevented?